Tribal Funding: Actions Needed to Improve Information on Federal Funds That Benefit Native Americans

 Open

-The Department of Agriculture neither agreed nor disagreed with this recommendation.
-We will follow-up with Agriculture to determine what actions the agency has taken in response to this recommendation.
+The Department of Agriculture neither agreed nor disagreed with this recommendation, but indicated that it is in the process of updating its consultation policy.
+We will continue to follow-up with the agency to determine what actions the agency has taken in response to this recommendation.

 Office of Management and Budget The Director of OMB should update OMB's annual budget guidance to direct federal agencies to assess, in consultation with tribes, tribal needs for federal programs serving tribes and their members, and submit this information as part of their publicly available budget documents.
 (Recommendation 7)